joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

   cout << some_string <<endl;
 ```

-outputs 'I am a string.
-Rawr.'. `I am a string.
+outputs `I am a string.
+Rawr.`. `I am a string.
 Rawr.` is a string literal.

 ##### Booleans
 The boolean data type, or `bool`, holds either a `true` or `false` value.
 Not necessarily too
-useful for us yet, in the next chapter we'll be using this data type frequently.
+useful for us yet, in the next chapter we will be using this data type frequently.
 For now, know
 the following few specifics of this data type.

 First off: As a boolean can only hold a `true` or `false` value, what size do you think it is in
 memory?

-If you guessed a bit or anything else other than a byte, then I'm afraid you're wrong.
+If you guessed a bit or anything else other than a byte, then I am afraid you are wrong.
 Although
 it makes perfect sense for a bool to be of size 1 bit (as it can only be a `true` or `false`
 value, because the smallest piece of memory a CPU can handle is one byte then a bool is one byte.